IlluminatePossibilities/TheGlobalVariables/ADR/ADR 0001-Choice of Serverless.md

 Negative Impact:

 - Staff need to understand serverless architectures and methodologies.
-- Serverelss solutions require better monitoring.
+- Serverless solutions require better monitoring.
 - Staff need to be more aware of the cloud providers infrastructure elements (not as easily left to someone else).
 - Serverless applications have "more moving pieces" and diagrams look more daunting since functions are exposed rather than "groups" of functions.
 - Changing providers is more difficult (not impossible).